nitya/nitya/README.md

  * 💖 in ways that drive actionable impact
  * 🎯 on their software or professional development goals.

-### Personal Motto

-July is my birth month.
-It is also the mid-point of the year.
-So every year, I pick a phrase or keyword to serve as a guiding rule for a new habit or behavior I want to instill.
- * July 2020: `Visualize IT!` - sketch the docs | improve understanding & recall.
- * July 2021: `Ship IT` - sprints not marathons | build #30Day plans and release meaningful artifacts

 ### Find Me Online

  - Twitter | [@nitya](https://www.twitter.com/nitya)